Common Azure Cosmos DB use cases

 - What are the benefits of using Azure Cosmos DB for web and mobile applications?

-Azure Cosmos DB is Microsoft’s globally distributed database service.
+Azure Cosmos DB is Microsoft’s fast NoSQL database with open APIs for any scale.
 The service is designed to allow customers to elastically (and independently) scale throughput and storage across any number of geographical regions.
 Azure Cosmos DB is the first globally distributed database service in the market today to offer comprehensive service level agreements encompassing throughput, latency, availability, and consistency.

 The following are some attributes of Azure Cosmos DB that make it well-suited for high-performance applications with global ambition.

 - Azure Cosmos DB natively partitions your data for high availability and scalability.
-Azure Cosmos DB offers 99.99% guarantees for availability, throughput, low latency, and consistency.
+Azure Cosmos DB offers 99.99% guarantees for availability, throughput, low latency, and consistency on all single-region accounts and all multi-region accounts with relaxed consistency, and 99.999% read availability on all multi-region database accounts.

 - Azure Cosmos DB has SSD backed storage with low-latency order-of-millisecond response times.